Hasith1974/Hasith1974/README.md

 ## 🌟 About Me
 # 👋 Hi, I'm Hasith Mani Charan Darla
-I love data science and analytics, and I'm very interested in getting useful information from data.
-Right now, I'm using different business intelligence tools to improve my data visualization skills.
-I'm also looking into more advanced areas of machine learning and applied analytics to find solutions to real-world problems.
+I'm very interested in getting useful information from data, and I'm very interested in data science and analytics.
+I am currently improving my data visualization skills by using different business intelligence tools.
+I am also looking into more advanced areas of machine learning and applied analytics to find solutions to real-world problems.

 ## 🚀 What I'm Looking For
 💞️ I’m looking to collaborate on projects involving **Data Science** and **BI tools**, where I can contribute my skills and also learn from the community.